- Butterfly Release

 Outside ordering our butterfly release packages online, you can call us at 407-896-8389.
 We are all about providing exceptional customer service.
 View our reviews on Google, Facebook, The Knot (an authoritative Wedding Planning Website) and Amazon to see proof of our great customer service and the happiness of our customers.
 We are also an authority on butterflies and answer many butterfly questions on Quora.

 We have been successfully providing our live butterfly release products for over 8 years and guarantee our butterflies to be alive with our 100% Butterfly Guarantee.
 We always ship our butterflies for release using overnight shipping within the United States following USDA guidelines and regulations.
+We feed and exercise each butterfly before they leave our facility only sending out the most perfect of our stock.
+Learn more: Butterfly Release Instructions »

 The Monarch butterfly, or Danaus Plexippus, is easily one of the most recognizable butterflies there is.
 It has bright orange wings with black veins running throughout.